Japanese Grand Prix Betting Odds and Event Info

 Race Records:

-The fastest lap in the race was 1:30.965 by Kimi Antonelli on lap 50 - making him the youngest driver to both lead a lap and set fastest lap in F1 history.
+The fastest lap of the race was recorded by Kimi Antonelli at 1:30.965 on lap 50, making him the youngest driver to both lead a lap and set fastest lap in Formula One history.

 Future Editions of the Japanese Grand Prix:

-Given its legacy, fan support, and importance to the championship narrative, Suzuka is expected to remain on the calendar.
-Contracts are often renewed keeping both tradition and revenue in mind.
+Given its legacy, fan support, and central role in the championship narrative, Suzuka is expected to remain a cornerstone of the Formula One calendar, with future contracts balancing tradition and commercial priorities.

 -